MicrosoftDocs/entra-docs/docs/id-protection/concept-identity-protection-risks.md

 #### Admin confirmed user compromised

 Calculated offline.
-This detection indicates an admin has selected 'Confirm user compromised' in the Risky users UI or using riskyUsers API.
-To see which admin has confirmed this user compromised, check the user's risk history (via UI or API).
+This detection indicates an admin selected **Confirm user compromised** in the risky users UI or using riskyUsers API.
+To see which admin confirmed this user compromised, check the user's risk history (via UI or API).

 #### Anonymous IP address